llaske/gsoc2020/README.md

 **Description**

-The objective of this project is to develop new Sugarizer activities requested by teachers from [Sugarizer deployment in Saint-Ouen](https://wiki.sugarlabs.org/go/Sugarizer_Saint-Ouen_deployment).
+The goal of this project is to develop new Sugarizer activities needed by teachers from [Sugarizer deployment in Saint-Ouen](https://wiki.sugarlabs.org/go/Sugarizer_Saint-Ouen_deployment).

-Specifically, the objective of this project is to develop two new games:
+Specifically, the goal of this project is to develop two new games:

 - A Mind Math activity
 - A Tangram activity

 *Mind Math Activity*

-The Mind Math activity will be a game to practice mathematic in a different way.
-More precisely, the goal is to arrive at a chosen number using the four basic arithmetic operations (+, -, ×, ÷) applied to five numbers chosen randomly.
+The Mind Math activity will be a game to practice mathematics in a different way.
+The student is given five random numbers and should use the four basic arithmetic operations (+, -, ×, ÷) to build an operation that will result in the given output.

 Two levels of difficulty will be proposed:

 - an easy level with a chosen number between 10 and 69
 - a medium level with a chosen number between 0 and 99

-The difficulty level could also be increased by asking for mandatory operations.
+The difficulty level could also be increased by making some operations mandatory.

 The user will have five random numbers (one between 1-4, one between 1-6, one between 1-8, one between 1-12 and one between 1-20) and 4 slots to find the chosen number.
 The user will be able to undo an operation.